dlion/domenicoluciani/_posts/2025-10-20-you-are-doing-your-team-retrospective-wrong.md

 A team retrospective is not just another useless meeting, and if you feel so, it means you are doing it wrong, and this article is for you.

-With more than 10 years of experience as a Software Engineer, I had the amazing opportunity to attend hundreds of team retrospectives, and let me tell you one thing: it is the most important team meeting you could have if you know how to do it properly.
+With more than 10 years of experience as a Software Engineer, I had the incredible opportunity to attend hundreds of team retrospectives, and let me tell you one thing: it is the most important team meeting you could have, if you know how to do it properly.

 ---

 ## Why is it important? 🎩

-A retrospective is the time when a team can learn from its own mistakes, share gratitude, celebrate and talk about new ideas.
-Do you see the potential? 📈
+A retrospective is the time when a team can learn from its own mistakes, share gratitude, ask for help, celebrate and talk about new ideas.
+Do you already see the potential? 📈

-### "We are continuously doing something wrong" ❌
+### Self-improvement 🔁

-Do you either see in the team something that can be improved or that is bothering you and the rest of the team?
+Do you either see in the team something that can be improved or that is slowing the team down?
-Raise your hand.
-This is the moment to speak up and talk about it.
+Raise your hand. 🙋‍♂️ This is the moment to speak up and talk about it!

 ### "What if?" 🤔

 Do you have new ideas?
-Do you want to try something new and want to have the whole team opinion?
+Do you want to try something new, and want to have the team's opinion?
 Go for it!

 ### Celebration!! 🥳

-Does your team achieve an accomplishment, do you want to say thank you to a specific person that help you ? (making it in public is better😉)
+Does your team achieve an accomplishment, or do you want to say thank you to a specific person that helped you? (*making it in public is better 😉*)

-### Something went wrong 🙅
+### Reflection 🙅

-This is the most important reason: it makes the team to reflect upon something that happened in the past that went wrong.
+The power of this ceremony is that it makes the team to reflect upon something that happened in the past that went wrong or that could have been better.

 > **Caution**
-> It is about continous improvement, **not blaming**.
+> It is about continuous improvement, **not blaming**.
 {: .callout .warn}

 In a safe environment we should aim to point our fingers towards processes that didn't work, **not towards people**.